 In general, participants who have a vested balance of \$2,000 or more in the Plan may borrow from the total of their investment accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 (subject to certain offsets for prior loans) or 50% of their vested balance.
 A participant may have two outstanding loans at a time only if one of them is a principal residence loan.
 Loan terms range from one to five years for personal loans and up to 15 years for loans related to the purchase of a primary residence.
 The loans are secured by the balance in the participant's account.

-Loans issued before January 1, 2013 bear a fixed rate of interest at the prime lending rate plus 1% at the time the loans are issued.
+Loans issued before January 1, 2013 bear a fixed rate of interest at the prime lending rate plus 1% at the time the loans were issued.
 Loans issued on or after January 1, 2013 bear a fixed rate of interest at the prime lending rate plus 2% at the time the loans are issued.
 Loan repayments are made directly through payroll deductions and are applied first to interest and then to principal according to a payment schedule.
-There were 38,900 loans outstanding at December 31, 2019 with interest rates ranging from 3.3% to 10.5% with maturities through 2035.
-There were 37,030 loans outstanding at December 31, 2018 with interest rates ranging from 3.3% to 10.5% with maturities through 2034.
+There were 37,457 and 37,557 loans outstanding at December 31, 2021 and 2020, respectively, with interest rates ranging from 3.3% to 10.5% with maturities through 2036.
+In accordance with the Coronavirus Aid, Relief and Economic Security Act, participants could elect to defer loan repayments in 2020.
+If such election were made, the participant's note, including interest accrued during the deferral, was reamortized on January 1, 2021 and the loan repayment period extended by the length of time repayments were deferred.